anoma/namada/documentation/specs/src/economics/proof-of-stake/bonding-mechanism.md

 The invariants for updates in both cases are that `m >= n` (epoched data cannot be updated in an epoch lower than the current epoch) and `m - n <= LENGTH - past_epochs_to_store` (epoched data can only be updated at the future-most epoch set by the `LENGTH - past_epochs_to_store` of the data).

-We store all the active and inactive validators in two separate sets, ordered by their voting power.
+We store the `consensus` validators and validators `below_capacity` in two set, ordered by their voting power.
+We don't have to store the validators `below_threshold` in a set, because we don't need to know their order.

+Note that we still need to store `below_capacity` set in order of their voting power, because when e.g. one of the `consensus` validator's voting power drops below that of a maximum `below_capacity` validator, we need to know which validator to swap in into the `consensus` set.
+The protocol new epoch update just disregards validators who are not in `consensus` or `below_capacity` sets as `below_threshold` validators and so iteration on unbounded size is avoided.
+Instead the size of the validator set that is regarded for PoS rewards can be adjusted by the `min_validator_stake` parameter via governance.

 Conceptually, this may look like this:

 ```rust,ignore
 type VotingPower = u64;